solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/Samples/11-03-00-Docker/README.md

     docker compose up
     ```

-10. Switch back to the pgadmin window.
-Attemp to re-run the `select count(*) from orders` query, notice that the database has the same orders as when it was started before.
-This is because the container's data was lost when it was stopped/removed.
+10. Switch back to the `pgadmin` window.
+Attempt to re-run the `select count(*) from orders` query, notice that the database has the same orders as when it first started.
+This is because the container's data is lost when it is stopped/removed.

 ## Fix Storage persistence